 I know single people can sometimes feel this way when someone gets engaged or married.
 The thinking goes something like this – there’s another person off the market, leaving less for the rest of us.

-This feeling is fueled by a lack of abundance belief.
+This feeling is fueled by a belief in a lack of abundance.
 It means we believe there isn’t enough to go around and someone just got something that might have come our way.

 Jealousy and envy

 In a nutshell, we want what someone else is having.
 We want their success, their lifestyle, their looks, their money, or their love life (hell sometimes it’s all of the above).

 We look at their lives and feel discontent with our own.
 We feel resentful that they have so much and we perceive that we have so little.